 January 24 2018, Room C103 from 14h00 to 17h00

-Naji El Khatib (Institute of Humanities Medfil): The State in the Near and Middle East: Epistemological and political issues
+Naji El Khatib (Institute of Humanities Medfil): The State in the Near and Middle East: Epistemology and politics at stake

 Nan Kar Azadi Collective: Reflections on the recent uprisings in Iran